Preises/luftschlacht/knownbugs.md

 2.)
 Some bombs are not rotating while they are being dropped.
 (08.06.2020)

-3.)
+Artillery:

+1.)
 After changing the artillerys target positon, you'll be respawned ( 13.06.2020 )